Jy411/oddle-jy-clone/README.md

 ### Bonus

 1. A default or fallback image will be better.
-2. Search Page will display pagination tab if needed (we will not enforce Liked Page)
+2. SearchPage Page will display pagination tab if needed (we will not enforce Liked Page)
 3. Loading, error, and empty states are properly handled

 ---